-The toilets had a bank of mirrors across one wall and I will always remember coming out of the cubicle and catching sight a woman in the mirrors; she looked like me, but was a much thinner version, and she had clearly been crying a lot recently.
-My eyes brimmed with tears as I looked at her, I was full of sadness for her, that she had come to this, and she seemed to be looking at me as if to say “Are you going to stay with that idiot outside?”
+The toilets had a bank of mirrors across one wall and I will always remember coming out of the cubicle and catching sight of a woman in the mirrors: she looked like me, but was a much thinner version, and she had clearly been crying a lot recently.
+My eyes brimmed with tears as I looked at her, I was full of sadness for her: that she had come to this; and she seemed to be looking at me as if to say “Are you going to stay with that idiot outside?”

 I remember so clearly looking at her and saying “I don’t think I can do this.”
 She looked back at me, with tears in her eyes and said “But you have to try to know if you will be doing the right thing if you leave.
 You have to give it time.”

 I still don’t know to this day how I found the strength to overcome my pride and go back into that bar.
 It is as if people can pick up when someone is wounded emotionally, in the same way that animals can pick up when an animal is wounded physically, they smell that the person is easy prey.

-The barmaids knew that I was desperately holding onto something; and by Rich’s behaviour it looked as if he didn’t give a shit about me either way, so the barmaids played up to it.
-But I knew one day the tables would turn, because Rich did not seem to realise that they were turning every second, and they were turning in my favour.
+The barmaids knew that I was desperately holding onto something; and by Danny’s behaviour it looked as if he didn’t give a shit about me either way, so the barmaids played up to it.
+But I knew one day the tables would turn, because Danny did not seem to realise that they were turning every second, and they were turning in my favour.

 Don’t feel pity for me, as you read this book/blog you will come to understand why that person I was then did not need your pity, because she was stronger than even I knew.

-When we got home we took a selfie of us both together, Rich was grey, he looked ill in it.
-I looked sad, thinner, and younger than him!!
+When we got home we took a selfie of us both together, Danny was grey, he looked ill in it.
+I looked sad, thinner, and younger than him!
 Even then I can remember looking at it and thinking ‘this is killing him.’